espnet/espnet/_sources/installation.md.txt

     $ ln -s <kaldi-root> .
     ```

-    If you don't have `espnet/tools/kaldi` when `make`, Kaldi repository is automatically put without compiling.
 1. Setup Python environment

     You have to create `<espnet-root>/tools/activate_python.sh` to specify the Python interpreter used in espnet recipes.